A few weeks after closing the case, we did a short follow up to check on John’s job search progress (we do this for all our clients).

 Do also group related skills together, so that they’re more easily digestible to hiring managers.

 Order your skills from highest value skills at the top to lowest value below.
-Remember – skills that feature first are most likely to be read by recruiters!
+Remember – CV skills that feature first are most likely to be read by recruiters!

 It’s also crucial that each skill listed does not break at the end of a line and spill over into another line!
 ATS Scanners are not human – they cannot read across multiple lines like us.